bee365ag/beespaces-api-docs/docs/source/usage.rst

 .. note::

-    Please contact your **beeSpaces** distributor for getting the connection and authentication information.
+    Please contact your *beeSpaces* supplier for getting the connection and authentication information.

 .. code-block:: sh